spring-cloud/spring-cloud-kubernetes/README.md

 Kubernetes has the notion of [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) for storing sensitive data such as password, OAuth tokens, etc. This project provides integration with `Secrets` to make secrets accessible by Spring Boot applications.
-This feature can be explicitly enabled/disabled using the `spring.cloud .kubernetes.secrets.enabled` property.
+This feature can be explicitly enabled/disabled using the `spring.cloud.kubernetes.secrets.enabled` property.

 The `SecretsPropertySource` when enabled will lookup Kubernetes for `Secrets` from the following sources:
 1. reading recursively from secrets mounts